 - A continuous operation for part of a week, each week

 - One shutdown each each week

-- Full teams rostered on each shift so that staffing levels are constant throughout the operating period
+- Full teams rostered on each shift so that staffing levels are constant or "flat" throughout the operating period

 - Paid mealbreaks